scrapy/scrapy-bench/README.md

 	  A benchmark suite for Scrapy.

 	Options:
+	  --n-runs INTEGER  Take multiple readings for the benchmark.
+	  --only_result     Display the results only.
+	  --uploadresult    Upload the results
 	  --help            Show this message and exit.

 	Commands:
 	  bookworm       Spider to scrape locally hosted site linkextractor  Micro-benchmark for LinkExtractor()
 	  xpathbench     Micro-benchmark for extraction using xpath